jackyzha0/jackyzha0.github.io/content/_index.md

 In this era of my life, I’m working towards being someone who is [unabashedly excited and curious about the world](https://www.youtube.com/watch?v=Khfe3jBuq8c&list=PLMs_JcuNozJbxC91R5skgPpL7cnJuICun).

-Though I can't quite yet provide you a guided tour of this digital garden, I can leave you a handful of links to places as suggestions.
+Though I can't quite yet provide you a guided tour of this digital garden, I can leave you a list of places to explore as suggestions.

 - [The fruit garden out back](/posts): a collection of my favourite writing;
 - [The hand-crafted oak workbench](thoughts/Projects.md): a collection of projects I've hacked on;